versusbassz/django_forms_plus/docs/user-guide/response-actions.md

 See `js-api.md` to read how to handle `dfp:custom_action` action.

-## How to use Response Actoions in Model Views
+## How to use Response Actions in Model Views

 ```python
 from django.views.generic import DetailView